 Old Town is home to small businesses, charming boutiques, one-of-a-kind restaurants, coffee shops, music venues, art galleries, brew pubs, and much, much more.
 It’s the site of lively events like summertime festivals, concerts, and art walks.
 It’s dotted with artwork placed by the city’s Art in Public Places initiative, and is home to many of Longmont’s parks.

 Not far off of Main Street, you’ll find historic homes on tree-lined streets – as inviting and All-American as any neighborhood anywhere in the United States.
 Thompson Park anchors Old Town and makes for a great place for a picnic or family outing.
-Roosevelt Park hosts Longmont’s Ice Skating Rink from early November through early March each year, and in the summertime is home to events and festivals.
+Roosevelt Park hosts Longmont’s Ice Pavillion in the winter, and in the summertime is home to events and festivals.

 Many historical sites, brimming with character, have become favorites of Longmont residents.
 The Dickens Opera House, for example, dominates the corner of 3rd Avenue and Main Street and was one of the first opera houses in the state of Colorado, and is now home to the Dickens Tavern and Opera House.
 It’s a great place to listen to live music, enjoy food straight out of Americana, and shoot billiards.
 Cheese Importers, a combination retail store, bistro and cheese warehouse occupies the site of Longmont’s historic power plant.
 This is a stop in Longmont that you cannot afford to miss!